jan4j/Automatic-Stock-Analysis-Report/README.md

-# Dash Financial Report
+# Stock Analysis Report

-This is a demo of an interactive web-based application to compare stocks made with [Dash](https://plot.ly/products/dash/).
+This is a demo of an interactive web-based application to compare and analyse stocks made with [Dash](https://plot.ly/products/dash/).
 The application is hosted by [Dash Deployment Server](https://dash.plot.ly/dash-deployment-server/) - Plotly's commercial offering for hosting and sharing Dash Apps on-premise or in the cloud.

 ## Getting Started